shapeshed/skeletor/README.md

 [![Build Status](https://secure.travis-ci.org/shapeshed/skeletor.png)](http://travis-ci.org/shapeshed/skeletor)

-Skeletor is a cli tool for generating an opitionated blueprint for a Node.js module.
+Skeletor is a cli tool for generating an opinionated blueprint for a Node.js module.
 It assumes you are using the following:

 * [Mocha][1] for testing
 * [GitHub][2] for source control
 * [Travis][3] for CI

 Skeltor will generate the following layout

   .
   ├── bin
   │   └── module_name.js